nlouie/EC521_Fitbit/docs/final_report.md

 This will cause the Fitbit Device to vibrate and request the user to tap the screen to finish the authentication.
 Due to the fact that authentication requires just one tap from the user, one attack method could be to repeatedly try the authentication process within range.

 After the authentication is complete, data on the Fitbit device can be accessed.
 However, something to note is that once an hour the device transfers information to the cloud, which means some of the information going back may not be accessible.

+##### Potential Malicious Actions
+Aside from modifying data of steps and distances, Avrille claimed as a proof of concept that the atacker could inject a malicious code into the tracker which only required 10 seconds, with an verification time of 60 seconds (timed to a jog of the victim).
+Only the initial injection requires that the Fitbit device be near the attacker.
+The verification can happen even when the victim is out of reach.

+When the victim wants to syncrhonize their data to update their profile, the device will respond.
+However, added to the original message, the response will be infiltrated with the infected packet, which will then be delivered to the victim's laptop or mobile device.
+This could then start a back door and even infect other trackers.

+Although the payload is small, just a mere 17 bytes, it is enough for a Trojan such as the Crash Pentium Trojan in 2004, which only required 4 bytes.

+#### Fitbit's Reponse
+Fitbit claimed that these claims were false and cannot be reproduced.

+`On Wednesday October 21, 2015, reports began circulating in the media based on claims from security vendor, Fortinet, that Fitbit devices could be used to distribute malware.
+These reports are false.
+In fact, the Fortinet researcher, Axelle Apvrille who originally made these claims has confirmed to Fitbit that this was only a theoretical scenario and is not possible.
+Fitbit trackers cannot be used to infect user’s devices with malware.
+We want to reassure our users that it remains safe to use their Fitbit devices and no action is required.